Red Hills, Tasmania

-Situated on Western Creek, Montana Falls is a wide by not very tall waterfall accessible from Long Ridge Regional Reserve in Montana (near Deloraine in northern Tasmania).
+Situated on Western Creek, Montana Falls is a wide by not very tall waterfall accessible from Long Ridge Regional Reserve on Leonards Road in Montana (near Deloraine in northern Tasmania).
 It is somewhat a seasonal waterfall, best viewed between July and October when rainfall and snowfall is optimal in this region, though it does retain some water year round.

 Allow about 1 to 1.5 hours return to view and enjoy Montana Falls and Montana Cascades.